mubbashir-ahmed/Simple-Forms-in-HTML-CSS/README.md

 ## 📝 License

-This project is open source and available for educational and commercial use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👤 Author